As You Like It: Synopsis

 Finally, Silvius, Phebe, Ganymede, and Orlando are brought together in an argument with each other over who will get whom.
 Ganymede says he will solve the problem, having Orlando promise to marry Rosalind, and Phebe promise to marry Silvius if she cannot marry Ganymede.

 Orlando sees Oliver in the forest and rescues him from a lioness, causing Oliver to repent for mistreating Orlando.
 Oliver meets Aliena (Celia's false identity) and falls in love with her, and they agree to marry.
 Orlando and Rosalind, Oliver and Celia, Silvius and Phebe, and Touchstone and Audrey are all married in the final scene, after which they discover that Frederick has also repented his faults, deciding to restore his legitimate brother to the dukedom and adopt a religious life.
 Jaques, ever melancholic, declines their invitation to return to the court, preferring to stay in the forest and to adopt a religious life as well.
-Finally Rosalind speaks an epilogue, commending the play to both men and women in the audience.
+Finally Rosalind speaks an epilogue, commending the play to men and women in the audience.

 Analysis and criticism

 Though the play is consistently one of Shakespeare's most frequently performed comedies, scholars have long disputed over its merits.

-George Bernard Shaw complained that As You Like It is lacking in the high artistry of which Shakespeare was capable.
-Shaw liked to think that Shakespeare wrote the play as a mere crowdpleaser, and signalled his own middling opinion of the work by calling it As You Like It—as if the playwright did not agree.
+George Bernard Shaw complained that As You Like It lacks the high artistry of which Shakespeare was capable.
+Shaw thought that Shakespeare wrote the play as a crowdpleaser, calling it As You Like It—as if the playwright did not agree.
 Tolstoy objected to the immorality of the characters and Touchstone's constant clowning.
-Other critics have found great literary value in the work.
-Harold Bloom has written that Rosalind is among Shakespeare's greatest and most fully realised female characters.
+Other critics have found literary value in the work.
+Harold Bloom said Rosalind was among Shakespeare's greatest and most fully realised female characters.

-The elaborate gender reversals in the story are of particular interest to modern critics interested in gender studies.
-Through four acts of the play, Rosalind, who in Shakespeare's day would have been played by a boy, finds it necessary to disguise herself as a boy, whereupon the rustic Phebe, also played by a boy, becomes infatuated with this "Ganymede", a name with homoerotic overtones.
-In fact, the epilogue, spoken by Rosalind to the audience, states rather explicitly that she (or at least the actor playing her) is not a woman.
+The elaborate gender reversals in the story are of interest to modern gender studies.
+Through four acts of the play, Rosalind, who in Shakespeare's day would have been played by a boy, finds it necessary to disguise herself as a boy, whereupon the rustic Phoebe, also played by a boy, becomes infatuated with this "Ganymede", a name with homoerotic overtones.
+The epilogue, spoken by Rosalind to the audience, states explicitly that she (or at least the actor playing her) is not a woman.
 In several scenes, "Ganymede" impersonates Rosalind, so a boy actor would have been playing a girl disguised as a boy impersonating a girl.